windmill-labs/windmilldocs/docs/misc/9_guides/table/index.md

 :::tip

-you can not edit a result of a script, so if you want to later change the data based on another component the reccomendation is to store that data as a state.
+You can not edit a result of a script, so if you want to later change the data based on another component the reccomendation is to store that data as a state.
 :::